StevenBtw/solvor/docs/algorithms/linear-programming/solve-lp.md

 The simplex algorithm exploits a key insight: the optimal solution to a linear program always occurs at a vertex (corner) of the feasible region.
 Instead of searching the entire space, we hop from vertex to vertex, always improving the objective.

 **The geometry:** Your constraints define a convex polytope in n-dimensional space.
 Each vertex is where n constraints meet.
-The objective function defines a direction, we're looking for the vertex furthest in that direction.
+The objective function defines a direction, and we're looking for the vertex furthest in that direction.

 **The algebra:** We convert to standard form with slack variables: